develephant/PropsAware/README.md

 # Overview

-__PropsAware__ (or `PA`) is a "global" property object that emits events when properties are changed.
+__PropsAware__ (or `PA`) is a global property object that emits events when properties are changed.

-You can listen for these changes virutally anywhere in your program.
+You can listen for these changes virtually anywhere in your program.

 In code it looks like this:

 ```js
 //file-one.js